Temporary Access To CloudSQL

 CloudSQL Access Controls

 Securing the development environment is a critical challenge for DevSecOps teams that must navigate multiple cloud environments and technologies.
-To improve collaboration between developers, security professionals, and IT operations staff, we need to provide secure access physical networks and services—which often includes providing elevated levels of permissions for databases such as CloudSQL.
+To improve collaboration between developers, security professionals, and IT operations staff, we need to provide secure access to physical networks and services—which often include providing elevated levels of permissions for databases such as CloudSQL.
 Ultimately, you should come away with an understanding of how to securely grant developers increased privileges in their public cloud CloudSQL environments without sacrificing any security posture or control.

 Managing Permissions in CloudSQL